 \section{Experimental setting}

 To quantitatively evaluate the improved transferability provided by robust models we perform experiments on common benchmarks for object recognition.
-More in details, we fine tune three networks pretrained on CIFAR-10, CIFAR-100.
+More in details, we fine tune three networks pretrained on CIFAR-10, CIFAR-100 and ImageNet.

-We used the pretrained robust ResNet-50 models on CIFAR-10 (with $\varepsilon=1$ and ImageNet (with $\varepsilon=3$) from~\cite{ilyas2019adversarial} We used the pretrained ResNet-50 models and Imagenet ).
+We used the pretrained robust ResNet-50 models on CIFAR-10 (with $\varepsilon=1$ and ImageNet (with $\varepsilon=3$) from~\cite{ilyas2019adversarial}.
 Similarly, we trained on CIFAR-100 with $8$ steps of PGD iterations with $\varepsilon=1$.

 We fine-tune with different modalities: 0) both the linear classifier and the batch norm before it, 1) both the linear classifier and the batch norm of the entire network, 2) the entire network.
 We then compare the top1 accuracy on the test set of the different models.
 We asses the performance on the tranferability using a Resnet50.
 For CIFAR 10 and CIFAR 100 fine tuning is done for 120 epochs using SGD with batch size 128, learning rate that starts from 1e-2 and drops to 1e-3, 1e-4 at epochs 50 and 80 respectively.
 We use weight decay 5e-4.
 For Imagenet fine tuning is done for 300 epochs with batch size equal to 256, the same learning rate decay at epochs 150 and 250 respectively and weight decay 1e-4.
-We use momentum acceleration with parameter 0.9 for all datasets. \\ In~\cref{tab:datasets} we report the description of the datasets used in this paper.
+We use momentum acceleration with parameter 0.9 for all datasets. \\ In~\Cref{tab:datasets} we report the description of the datasets used in this paper.